execas/execas.github.io/_posts/2019-03-14-linux-file-access-control-lists.md

 Default ACLs can only be set on directories.
 A directory will inherit its parent's default ACL as its ACL and default ACL.
 A file will inherit the parent's default ACL as its ACL.

+Use the `-d` option to add a default ACL:

 <div class="term">
 ~]# setfacl -d -m u:zack:r /home/shared
 </div>